microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ck1024mp710/README.md

 The firmware version needed for the demonstration is mentioned under the [Motor Control Application Firmware Required for the Demonstration](#21-motor-control-application-firmware-required-for-the-demonstration) section.
 <p style='text-align: justify;'>
 This firmware is implemented to work on Microchip’s 16-bit Digital signal controller (dsPIC® DSC) dsPIC33CK1024MP710.
-For more information, see the dsPIC33CK1024MP710 Family datasheet (DS70005349).</p>
+For more information, see the dsPIC33CK1024MP710 Family datasheet (DS70005496).</p>
 <p style='text-align: justify;'>
 The Motor Control Demo application uses push button to start or stop the motor and potentiometer to vary speed of the motor.This Motor Control Demo Application configures and uses peripherals like PWM, ADC, UART etc.</p>

 <p style='text-align: justify;'>

-For more details refer Microchip Application note AN1292 'Sensorless Field Oriented Con-trol (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)' available at [Microchip web site](https://www.microchip.com/). </p>
+For more details refer Microchip Application note AN1292 'Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)' available at [Microchip web site](https://www.microchip.com/). </p>

 > **_NOTE:_**
 > The project may not build correctly in Windows OS if Maximum path length of any source file in the project is more than 260 characters.
 In case absolute path is exceeding or nearing maximum length, do any (or both) of the following: